CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.7.1 =
 * 2013-09-23
-* [UPDATE] Adding error notice for versions of WordPress prior to v3.5
+* [TWEAK] Adding error notice for versions of WordPress prior to v3.5
 * [FIX] Removing PHP warning when using widget
 * [FIX] Fixing fatal error when using WordPress versions older than v3.5

 = 1.7 =
 * 2013-09-07
-* [FEATURE] Adding ability to block individual episodes from appearing in iTunes
+* [NEW] Adding ability to block individual episodes from appearing in iTunes
-* [FEATURE] Adding integrated sharing options so you can share your podcast URL straight from your WordPress dashboard
+* [NEW] Adding integrated sharing options so you can share your podcast URL straight from your WordPress dashboard
-* [FEATURE] Adding function to overwrite feed template (see the FAQ for more info)
+* [NEW] Adding function to overwrite feed template (see the FAQ for more info)
-* [UPDATE] Switching to using the new WordPress media uploader for all media uploading in plugin
+* [TWEAK] Switching to using the new WordPress media uploader for all media uploading in plugin
-* [UPDATE] General code clean up
+* [TWEAK] General code clean up
-* [UPDATE] Updating plugin FAQ
+* [TWEAK] Updating plugin FAQ
 * [FIX] Fixing bug that prevented images being uploaded to episode post content

 = 1.6.1 =
 * 2013-08-23
 * [FIX] Switching download link to use home_url() instead of site_url()
-* [UPDATE] Updating plugin FAQ
+* [TWEAK] Updating plugin FAQ

 = 1.6 =
 * 2013-08-15
-* [FEATURE] Adding option to hide audio player and episode data from the top of episode content
+* [NEW] Adding option to hide audio player and episode data from the top of episode content
-* [FEATURE] Adding episode descriptions for individual episodes in iTunes
+* [NEW] Adding episode descriptions for individual episodes in iTunes
-* [UPDATE] Using built-in audio player functions for WordPress 3.6+
+* [TWEAK] Using built-in audio player functions for WordPress 3.6+
-* [UPDATE] Improving content display for built-in plugin templates
+* [TWEAK] Improving content display for built-in plugin templates

 = 1.5.3 =
 * 2013-05-11